yunfeichengy/whole_beans/account/README.md

-# This application allows for users logging in and signing up.
+# account application allows users for logging in and signing up.

 ## Requirements
 ### Email